Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions: Preliminary and Related Works

 \begin{remark}[Input-dependency of perturbations] While Def.~\ref{def:pr} provides a general formulation of PR in which the perturbation distribution $\omega$ depends on the input $\bm{x}$, in practice such perturbations \textit{may or may not} depend on the specific input. \textit{Input-dependent perturbations} occur when the characteristics of the noise vary with the input itself.
 For instance, in computer vision, noise may increase in darker regions of an image, motion blur may depend on the object’s velocity.
 In contrast, \textit{input-independent perturbations} remain statistically identical across all inputs, such as additive white Gaussian noise, disturbances from constant background vibration or temperature drift that affect all camera inputs equally. \end{remark}

-AR captures the ``worst-case'' scenario in which the generated perturbations yield the AE that maximized the loss or closest to the input, typically requiring carefully designed adversarial attack algorithms that often rely on access to model gradients.
-PR, in contract, complements AR by estimating the \textit{likelihood} of encountering AEs when perturbations are generated stochastically, ensuring that the risk remains below an acceptable threshold rather than being exactly zero~\cite{webb2018statistical,zhang2022proa,zhang2024protip,weng2019proven,zhao2025probabilistic}.
+AR\footnote{A related line of work studies AR through randomized or game-theoretic formulations. \citet{meunier2021mixed} model AEs as a zero-sum game in which both the attacker and the classifier may use mixed strategies, and analyze robustness via mixed Nash equilibria.
+Other works further investigate randomized defenses against strong attacks~\cite{pinot2020randomization}, game-theoretic formulations of additive adversarial attacks and defenses~\cite{pal2020game}, and the role of randomization in adversarially robust classification~\cite{gnecco2023role}.
+These studies demonstrate that randomized adversaries, randomized classifiers, and equilibrium-based formulations are important alternatives to purely deterministic attack models.} captures the ``worst-case'' scenario in which the generated perturbations yield the AE that maximizes the loss or is closest to the input, typically requiring carefully designed adversarial attack algorithms that often rely on access to model gradients.
+PR, in contrast, complements AR by estimating the \textit{likelihood} of encountering AEs when perturbations are generated stochastically, ensuring that the risk remains below an acceptable threshold rather than being exactly zero~\cite{webb2018statistical,zhang2022proa,zhang2024protip,weng2019proven,zhao2025probabilistic}.
 Intuitively, Def.~\ref{def:pr} defines PR as the probability that a model’s prediction remains unchanged under random perturbations of an input~$\bm{x}$.
-A ``frequentist'' interpretation of this probability is the \textit{limiting relative frequency} of perturbations that do not alter the predicted label over infinitely independent trials \cite{zhang2024protip,zhao2025probabilistic} (see Fig.~\ref{fig:illustration_NPPR}, panel~(a)).
+A ``frequentist'' interpretation of this probability is the \textit{limiting relative frequency} of perturbations that do not alter the predicted label over infinitely independent trials \cite{zhang2024protip,zhao2025probabilistic} (see Fig.~\ref{fig:illustration_NPPR}, panel~(b)).
 We also note that the PR definition in the literature constrains perturbations within a $L_p$-norm ball by enforcing $\Vert \bm{\varepsilon} \Vert_p \leq \gamma$.
 Equivalently, we assume a noise distribution $\omega$ with zero probability mass outside this budget.

+The work \cite{rice2021robustness} bridges the gap between PR and AR by introducing a continuum of robustness notions between average-case and worst-case performance.
+Their work highlights that AR can be viewed as an extreme point of a broader risk-sensitive robustness spectrum, while PR captures less conservative but potentially more operationally relevant notions of robustness.
+We refer readers to Appendix~\ref{app_sec:weak_baseline} for more detailed comparison between our NPPR and the work \cite{rice2021robustness}.